The European Climate Initiative (EUKI)

-The European Climate Initiative (EUKI) is a new project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUB).
+The EUKI is a project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union in order to mitigate greenhouse gas emissions.
 It does so through strengthening across-border dialogue and cooperation as well as exchange of knowledge and experience.

 Specifically, projects supported within the EUKI need to contribute to the following objectives: